gxiaolab/L-GIREMI/README.md

 ### `get_read_mismatch`

-`get_read_mismatch` is similar to `get_read_site.py`, except that it only output the read name and the mismatched sites, without matched sites. `get_read_mismatch.py` also requires a file that provides the genomic position of sites that are interested.
+`get_read_mismatch` is similar to `get_read_site`, except that it only outputs the read name and the mismatched sites, without matched sites. `get_read_mismatch` also requires a file that provides the genomic position of sites that are interested.

 ```{bash}